intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> @pufftux Learn about your home before you leave it, love it.

 > @tehego cloud and containers really make desktops, desktops

 > @togglebit  A language is a tool.
 My hammer, however, is very left